Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-3-subsystems.md

 Chase Points represent the ability of the whole group to bypass the obstacle.
 A character who critically succeeds is able to help the other characters continue onward, while one who critically fails needs extra assistance.
 Players often have ideas for ways to overcome the obstacle beyond the choices you created for the obstacle.
 If their idea is applicable, you'll need to determine the DC and skill or other statistic being used for that approach.
 This is great as long as it's creative, but be wary of a situation where a character who is legendary at a skill tries to justify how they can bypass every obstacle with that skill, such as using [Acrobatics](compendium/skills.md#Acrobatics) to tumble around them all, or the like.
 You can determine that some tactics just won't work against certain obstacles, or would help only one character without benefiting the rest and therefore aren't all that useful.

 Once the PCs accumulate enough Chase Points to overcome the obstacle, they immediately move to the next.
-Extra Chase Points don't carry over to the next obstacle— each requires its own number of Chase Points to overcome.
+Extra Chase Points don't carry over to the next obstacle—each requires its own number of Chase Points to overcome.
 However, anyone who hasn't already taken their turn that round can still take it against the new obstacle.
 Consequently, the characters best suited to overcoming the current obstacle might act first, since the remaining characters might be better suited against the next one.
 The number of Chase Points the PCs have can never fall below 0.

 It might help to put your obstacles in a stat block for easy reference.
 Inside published adventures, chase obstacles are likely to be presented in stat block form, as follows.